magepages/mpdocs/docs/store-credit/index.md

 - **Enable for Customer Groups**: Only customers in the selected groups is used this extension
 - **Display Balance on Toplink**: Choose "Yes" so that the balance value of customers is displayed on the toplink
 - **Allow Refunding Orders to Credit Balance**: Choose "Yes" to display the text box filling the amount that the shop owner wants to refund the credit balance when the order is refunded
-- **Allow Refunding  Products**: Choose "Yes" so that customers can refund  Product.
+- **Allow Refunding Store Credit Products**: Choose "Yes" so that customers can refund Brand Credit Products.

 #### 1.2.
 Spending Configuration